Aden's Dream

 Patti cried inconsolably in a corner as the heart-wrenching song reverberated in the hall.

 The doorbell chimed.
-Aden wiped his eyes, still wondering how Freddie picked up that song and opened the door.
+Aden wiped his eyes, still wondering how Freddie had picked up that song and opened the door.

 "Any elders here?"